The source for OSHA training and more!

 Construction industry trainers must successfully complete the OSHA 510 course, followed by the OSHA 500 course.
 This qualifies the trainer to conduct OSHA 10-hour construction training in Alaska and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour construction training in Alaska and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for construction, they must complete the OSHA 502 trainer update course every four years.

-General industry trainers must successfully complete the OSHA 511 course, followed by the OSHA 501 course.
+General Industry trainers must successfully complete the OSHA 511 course, followed by the OSHA 501 course.
 This qualifies the trainer to conduct OSHA 10-hour general industry training in Alaska and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour general industry training in Alaska and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for general industry, they must complete the OSHA 503 trainer update course every four years.

 Be assured that our trainers who conduct on-site OSHA training classes in Alaska are all authorized OSHA Outreach trainers.
-Scroll down to see links to all of the on site OSHA training classes we conduct listed below.

 Online OSHA 10 and 30-hour Training Courses Accepted in Alaska